paul-hammant/tbd/content/game-changers/index.md

 ## Google's internal DevOps - 1998 onwards

 Note: Google were practicing Trunk Based Development since the beginning - Craig Silverstein (the first hire) remembers setting it up that way.
-Much of these were secret to Google until much later, including their recomendations for a 70:20:10 ratio for small:medium:large tests, where 'small' were sub-1ms unit tests (no threading, no I/O), 'medium' were unit tests that didn't qualify for *small* (and probably did TCP/IP headlessly to something), with 'large' were almost entirely Selenium functional tests.
+Much of these were secret to Google until much later, including their recommendations for a 70:20:10 ratio for small:medium:large tests, where 'small' were sub-1ms unit tests (no threading, no I/O), 'medium' were unit tests that didn't qualify for *small* (and probably did TCP/IP headlessly to something), with 'large' were almost entirely Selenium functional tests.
 Pyramid like, and in the mid-2000's.